 Providers participating in BlueCross' MA and PDP plans must complete CMS annual compliance training for "Medicare Parts C and D Fraud, Waste, and Abuse" and "Medicare Parts C and D General Compliance."
-Go to the Medicare Learning System at www.CMS.gov to access training and get certificates of completion once finished.
-BlueChoice requires attestations and/or copy of the certificate of completion for our MA and PDP plans from contracted network providers.
-You must complete FWA compliance training and submission of the attestation by April 1 each year.
+Go to www.CMS.gov/Medicare Learning Network to access training and receive Certificates of Completion after finished.
+BlueChoice requires attestations and/or copy of the Certificate of Completion for our MA and PDP plans from contracted network providers.
+You must complete FWA compliance training and submission of the attestation by April 1st annually.